 And of course, when you have made your changes, make sure you update your version numbers or the date on your policy and have them ratified by the relevant authority within your organisation.
 It’s also useful to log this in your Quality Improvement register if you are not using a Policy Audit log.

-Note: If you are already subscribed to the CDCS membership site you will be receiving regular monthly updates on any changes made to the base template Policy & Procedure suite that you can review, and if relevant, transfer across to your own set of policies.
+Note: If you are already a member of the CDCS Total Quality Package you will be receiving regular monthly updates on any changes made to the base template Policy & Procedure suite that you can review, and if relevant, transfer across to your own set of policies.